brandonherbison/kwizzed/README.md

 ## Demo

 This project was deployed using DigitalOcean.
-Check out the live demo of Quizzed [here](https://kwizzed-a3pup.ondigitalocean.app/login)
+Check out the live demo [here](https://kwizzed-a3pup.ondigitalocean.app/login)